Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Favorite fruit, go.

-Kelly's got a question and she writes,
+Kelly's got a question, and she writes,

-to tell them how we could achieve reconciliation.
+statement from the heart, which occurred after governments asked Aboriginal people to tell them how we could achieve reconciliation.

-The statement calls for a voice to Parliament
+The statement calls for a voice to Parliament and for a Macarada Commission to supervise a process of agreement-making and truth-telling.

-My question, what word or phrase from Kulin, any of the five languages,
+My question, what word or phrase from Kulin, any of the five languages, or other Australian first,

-connotes is that right connotes a whole of self way of knowing.
-Oh, that's fun.
 So it's like from head to toe basically.

 Your whole.